This Pilates workout for the butt and thighs requires no equipment at all, meaning you can do it anywhere.

 On a personal note, these exercises have been a lifesaver for me recently.
 If you've ever worked out with us over the last 9 years, you're probably used to seeing me push myself through challenging HIIT & strength workouts.
 Right now, I'm a beginner all over again - and that's fine.
-About 17 months ago, I started struggling with chronic pain.
+A couple years ago, I started struggling with chronic pain.
 Around 4 months into the ordeal, it got much worse.
-I spent 2018 nearly entirely homebound.
+I spent 2 years nearly entirely homebound.
 There were points where I could barely walk.
 It was terrifying, very painful, and I became depressed.
 There were moments where I honestly thought my life was over.
 It took a lot of personal work but I tried hard to look at it as an "eye opening" experience instead of a devastating one, and I have done my best to take the experience and turn it into something positive, something that I can hopefully eventually utilize to help others.
 It's working; I have a ways to go, but I am doing much better.

 So this was my return to filming, the first time I've said "Workout Complete" to you guys for over 10 months!
 It felt good to be back.
 I'm a little rough but I'll get back into the swing of things :)